trylynx-ai/.github/profile/README.md

-# Welcome to Lynx AI!
+# 👋 Welcome to Lynx AI

+**Your Data, Your Language**

-We are a young startup comapny aiming to revolutionize the way you work with data in Splunk.
+We're a fast-growing startup on a mission to transform how you work with data.

-You can:

-- Check out our solutions [here](https://trylynx.ai) 🚀
+Our agentic AI bridges the gap between human questions and complex queries, making exploration, troubleshooting, and insight discovery faster than ever.

+---

+### 🔗 Get in Touch

+- 🚀 Explore what we're building: https://trylynx.ai
-- Reach out to us at hi@trylynx.ai
+- 📬 Say hello: hi@trylynx.ai